 Here the focus is sharp and acceptable.

 You can often enhance and bring out the best in your photos with proper adjustments and editing, but it’s important not to overdo it.
+Images should look as natural as possible (no added sun effects, lens flares, heavy vignetting, retro filters, etc).

 Here’s a typical kid snapshot where the lighting is too harsh.
 This could be addressed by shooting earlier or later in the day, using reflectors and/or artificial lighting to help fill in the shadows.